The chance to prove that you have the requisite leadership skills to succeed in life and debunk the urban myth that all mules are stubborn.”

 - Visit fascinating hamlets and villages en route to the remarkable medieval cité of Pradelles

-- 4-night, self-guided light walking tour accompanied by a donkey
+- 4-night, self-guided moderate walking tour accompanied by a donkey

 - Arrive any day of the week from mid-April to mid-October

 - Tour starts in Le Puy en Velay and finishes in Pradelles

 - Best access: Lyon airport or SNCF, with onward regional train to Le Puy via St Etienne

 - B&B: 4-nights in a mix of hotels and auberges.

 - 3 evening meals, leaving you free to choose where to eat dinner in le Puy.
 Optional packed lunch contents can be purchased from your hosts, in each village or en route.